diku-dk/futhark-website/blog/2023-05-16-how-to-write-futhark.md

 To use `flatten` we would say `flatten xss` and receive back a one-dimensional array.
 This could not fail.
-To use `unflatten` we would say `flatten n m xs` and receive a two-dimensional array.
+To use `unflatten` we would say `unflatten n m xs` and receive a two-dimensional array.
 This would fail at run-time if `xs` did not have exactly `n*m` elements at runtime.